Post

 Footnotes

-1. Many databases use MVCC, see this list on Wikipedia.
+2. For a more detailed explanation of MVCC in InnoDB, take a look at this part of my recent talk at ScALE 22x.
+Many databases use MVCC, see this list on Wikipedia.
 Some file systems, such as ZFS, also use similar strategies to provide snapshots (more info). ↩︎

 This post is licensed under CC BY 4.0 by the author.